MatthewJohn/terrareg/README.md

  * Fully implemented Terraform modules API
  * Completely API driven for automating all features
- * Host Terraform modules internally or from an exteral Git source
+ * Host Terraform modules internally or from an external Git source
  * Analytics about the usage of modules
  * All information about a module - README, inputs, outputs, provider requirements and managed resources
  * Security alerts for each module, submodule and examples